How to Care for Fruit Trees in the Summer

 Goals of summer pruning:

-• Removal of dead, damaged, diseased limbs before they become stress factors for your tree.
-Be sure to remove crossing/rubbing limbs, and limbs that grow inward toward the tree’s center.
+- Removal of dead, damaged, or diseased limbs before they become stress factors for your tree.
+Be sure to remove crossing or rubbing limbs and limbs that grow inward toward the tree’s center.

-• Creating a sturdy structure.
+- Creating a sturdy structure.
 As noted previously, long, weak growth should be pinched back.
-Hand pinch, or prune, approximately 3 inches off the end of each soft, leafy shoot.
-Repeat in late summer if side shoots grow rapidly out.
+Hand-pinch or prune approximately 3 inches off the end of each soft, leafy shoot.
+Repeat in late summer if side shoots grow rapidly outward.

 Benefits to summer pruning of fruit trees:

-• Enhances light exposure.
+- Enhances light exposure.
 In young fruit trees, light improves the development of fruiting wood.
-In mature fruit-bearing trees, light improves fruit size/quality.
+In mature fruit-bearing trees, light improves fruit size and quality.
 In fruit trees of all ages, proper light and air circulation reduce the risk of fungal disease.

-• Encourages sturdier branch development.
-With pruning, your tree will have stockier, sturdier growth providing better support fruit in future seasons.
+- Encourages sturdier branch development.
+With pruning, your tree will have stockier, sturdier growth, providing better support for fruit in future seasons.

-• Provides opportunity to check on tree status to address pests/disease issues, ideally before they are bigger problems.
-Tree limbs are spread if they are growing too vertically and the removal any suckers and water sprouts that may have appeared.
+- Provides an opportunity to check on tree status to address pest and disease issues, ideally before they become bigger problems.
+Tree limbs are spread if they are growing too vertically, and any suckers and watersprouts that may have appeared can be removed.

 Things to avoid when summer pruning:

-• Avoid heavy pruning in summer.
-Summer pruning should merely maintain the structure which you define with heavier pruning in winter/early spring.
+- Avoid heavy pruning in summer.
+Summer pruning should merely maintain the structure that you define with heavier pruning in winter or early spring.
 Heavy pruning should always be saved for when fruit trees are dormant and less prone to stress.

-• Avoid pruning too late.
+- Avoid pruning too late.
 It may seem backward, but pruning actually encourages growth.
 If this growth is encouraged too late in the season, it could be at risk of winter injury.
-If you miss your "summer pruning window," just wait to prune in the winter/early spring instead.
+If you miss your "summer pruning window," just wait to prune in the winter or early spring instead.

-With these things in mind, and pruners in hand, you are ready for summer pruning of your prized fruit trees.
-Arborist Now is here to help when summer fun takes precedence over summer tree pruning services in San Francisco, Millbrae and surrounding areas.
+With these things in mind and pruners in hand, you are ready for summer pruning of your prized fruit trees.
+Arborist Now is here to help when summer fun takes precedence over summer tree pruning.
+We offer fruit tree pruning services in San Francisco, Millbrae, and surrounding areas.
 Just give us a call!